Please select the practice for a detailed listing

 703-349-5225 ext.
 1

-We are an interdisciplinary group of child therapy and development specialists in the fields of psychology, neuropsychology, and social work.
-For more than twenty years, Family Compass has provided early intervention, individual and group therapy for children, and guidance for parents.
-Social Skills/Drama Therapy Groups: our curriculum combines actual social experience through peer interaction and theater improvisation, with direct teaching.
+We are an interdisciplinary group of child therapy and development specialists.
+We offer over a dozen various Social Skills/Drama Therapy Groups.
+Our curriculum combines actual social experience through peer interaction and theater improvisation, with direct teaching.
 We emphasize not just what to do (behaviors), but why (understanding) and how (through practice).
 Our small groups (2-6 children) focus on each child’s individual needs, strengths, interests and goals.
 We focus on the enhancement of social skills such as flexibility, emotional regulation, social awareness, and cooperation through direct instruction, play and dramatic play.
 We hold periodic parent meetings to monitor progress and to discuss everyday opportunities to facilitate friendships and social interaction.

 Director, Group Therapy: Larisa Perez deGraffenreid, LCSW